-Each subject of the piece is honoured – a moment, a place, an animal – by creating an extremely intricate, detailed background from thousands of dots which contrasts and therefore highlights the stark silhouette of the subject itself.
+Jolene is a visual artist who works with paintbrushes and acrylic paint in the style of dotillism.
+The subject of each piece is honoured – a moment, a place, an animal – by creating an extremely intricate detailed background from thousands of dots which contrasts and therefore highlights the stark silhouette of the subject itself.